JesseBetts/RemoteRepo/journal.md

  real world.
 I also learned about the 8 important rules of being in a team.
 My favorite rule was think of a solution before you bring up a problem to a supervisor.

+ Date: 1/28/2025 -Subject Team Work!!: Today I learned about the importance of working as a team.
+The image of the swing in the tree really helped me understand that everybody has a different understanding what the final project should look like so communication is key to get the results you want.